-Before handling the bird, watch it closely to see how it reacts.
-Many stunned birds will sit quietly as they recover, perhaps with their wings slightly drooped, and if they are in a safe area they do not need to be moved.
+Before handling the bird, watch closely to see how it reacts.
+Many stunned birds will sit quietly as they recover, perhaps with their wings slightly drooped, and if they are in a safe area, they do not need to be moved.
 If the bird is unconscious or thrashing about, however, it may need additional care.

 - Check for injuries.